IanTayler/tao-optimus/README.md

 This repository uses `poetry` for dependency handling.
 To install all dependencies run `poetry install`.
 Make sure you have python 3.9 installed.

-## Gradient descent
+## Optimus

-Manually implements gradient descent algorithms as a learning exercise.
-Go to the internal [README](/gradient_descent/README.md) for more information.
+Manually implements iterative optimization algorithms as a learning exercise.
+Go to the internal [README](/optimus/README.md) for more information.

-Also, you can run `poetry run pdoc gradient_descent` to get reference documentation of the `gradient_descent` library.
+Also, you can run `poetry run pdoc optimus` to get reference documentation of the `optimus` library.